TerrenceAm22/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 The goal would to minimize the amount of the egg cracking on the floors.
 I guess since you are looping the floors once then it would O(n).
 Meaning it would be linear.
 We would need to loop through the floors n times to find 'f' floor the optimal floor.
+The more floors the more operations.